Glenelg & Surrounds

 Baybeachfront is perfectly located right on the esplanade overlooking the Glenelg North beach.
 Features fully equipped 1, 2 and 3 bedroom apartments, making it an ideal holiday spot for families, couples and small or large groups.
 Dolphin spotting is a regular occurrence and the sunsets are simply stunning at any time of the year.

-Just a short stroll from the Glenelg beach and Jetty Road shops, Bayview comprises of five spacious fully self-contained house size apartments with an art deco chic style, modern conveniences and a homely atmosphere.
-Three apartment styles to choose from, the front apartments featuring gorgeous park views of Wigley Reserve and some accommodating up to 6 persons.
+Just a short stroll from the Glenelg beach and Jetty Road shops, Bayview comprises of five spacious fully self-contained family size apartments with an art deco chic style, modern conveniences and a homely atmosphere.
+You can't beat this location, and with three apartment styles to choose from, the front apartments featuring gorgeous park views of Wigley Reserve and some accommodating up to 6 persons, there's something for every type of traveller.